-These spaces are stylish, comfortable and welcoming and lead into a large idyllic ‘English country’ beer garden with a covered pergola and umbrellas, a perfect place for ‘al fresco’ drinking and dining when the sun is shining.
+These spaces are stylish, comfortable and welcoming and lead into a large idyllic ‘English country’ beer garden with a covered pergola, marquee, and umbrellas.
+A perfect place for ‘al fresco’ drinking and dining when the sun is shining.

 A warm welcome and great service

 You are assured a warm welcome and great service, so join us for a traditional home-cooked meal, a drink or two or a reviving coffee or tea.
 Three real ales are served on rotation, and our own Royal Oak Pale Ale from Yorkshire Heart Brewery.

 We also offer a well-stocked bar, with the usual favourites, speciality gins and mixers, and a comprehensive wine list.

 Our meals are prepared with fresh, locally sourced and seasonal ingredients where possible and offer great value.
 We are a dog friendly establishment and well-behaved dogs are welcome in the bar and garden.

 We also cater for families’ and offer a varied, good value children’s menu.

 "A couple have swapped Jersey for Old Malton after taking over a “lovely little pub” in the town.
 Steven and Amanda Purcell moved from the Channel Islands to take over the Royal Oak in Town Street last month and are focusing on “back to basics” pub food and a rotating variety of ales.

 Steve, originally from South Africa, who worked in the hospitality industry there for many years before living in Jersey, said they had wanted to “go their own way” in the pub trade but couldn’t find anything suitable on Jersey, so they looked to the north of England where Amanda is from.